 May, 1.
 The Cato Street conspirators are the last to suffer decapitation following their hanging for treason outside Newgate Prison in London.

 May, 11.
-HMS Beagle is launched at Woolwich Dockyard, the ship that will take the young Charles Darwin on his scientific voyage.
+HMS Beagle is launched at Woolwich Dockyard.
+On it’s second voyage in 1831 the ship took young naturalist Charles Darwin on his scientific voyage around the world.

 May, 12.
 Birth of Florence Nightingale, nurse (died in 1910).

 June, 19.
 Death of Joseph Banks, naturalist and botanist (born in 1743).